Max Muncy Preview, Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks have the 21st-ranked team ERA among all league pitching staffs (4.57).
+- The Diamondbacks' 4.60 team ERA ranks 22nd across all league pitching staffs.

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs surrendered (162 total, 1.2 per game).
+- Diamondbacks pitchers combine to surrender 166 total home runs at a rate of 1.3 per game (to rank 21st in the league).

 © 2023 Data Skrive.
 All rights reserved.